Why Bitterne Road West?

 - Provides a cycle route along the planned SCN4 corridor and complements the existing SCN3 route via Quayside Road-Chessel Avenue to link to Bursledon Road.

 - People have started to cycle more, and we want to encourage people to carry on doing this.
-The new bus lanes, whilst not a fully segregated cycling facility, do provide an improved cycling environment and supports social distancing by offering an alternative to cycling on the narrow shared use pavements on Bitterne Road West and Northam River Bridge.
+The new bus lanes, whilst not a fully segregated cycling facility, do provide an improved cycling environment and support social distancing by offering an alternative to cycling on the narrow shared use pavements on Bitterne Road West and Northam River Bridge.

 - Traffic levels on Northam Bridge at the beginning of July were 26% lower than pre-Covid traffic flows in March 2020.